NanoSector/validation-closures/README.md

 or both closures resolve(s) to true.
 * `both(\Closure $closure1, \Closure $closure2): \Closure`: Merge two closures together.
 The resulting closure will return true only if **both** closures resolve to true.
+* `validateArray(\Closure $closure, array $values): bool`: Tests if all values in a given array validate with the given closure.
+Returns false if 1 or more values do not validate, returns true if all elements validate.

 ## License
 This code is released under the MIT License.
 Please see `LICENSE` to read it.